 Combination Long Term Care Policies

-Combination Long Term Care insurance (LTCi) policies, also known as linked-benefits or hybrid policies, are relatively new, but are quickly gaining popularity.
+Combination Long Term Care insurance (LTCi) policies, also known as linked-benefits or hybrid policies, are quickly gaining popularity.
 It combines or links long term care benefits with another type of insurance - life insurance plan or an annuity.
 It provides a benefit pool to pay for qualified long term care expenses, but if care is not needed, the heirs receive the life insurance death benefit or the cash value from the annuity.

-Regardless of health situation there is a plan to pay long-term care (LTC) expenses.
+Regardless of health there is a plan to pay long-term care (LTC) expenses.
 The alternatives available will determined based on age and health, whether perfect health or already receiving care.

 Life Insurance with Long-Term Care Benefits